Lucy Oommen: Achievements

 She became the first Indian to hold the position of director at the institution, and held the post till her retirement in 1988.
 She was awarded the fourth highest Indian civilian award of Padma Shri by the Government of India in 1977.
 St. Stephen's Hospital instituted an award, Dr. Lucy Oommen Award, in 2005, for recognizing excellence in Mother and Child Care, the first of the awards going to Sharda Jain, a known gynecologist based in New Delhi in 2008.
 She was awarded for her work in Obstetrics and Gynaecology including the social work that she had initiated.
 Dr. Lucy had been a gold medalist of the year during her college.
 After her death, St. Stephen's Hospital added her name to a wing of the hospital, now called the Dr. Lucy Oommen, Mother and Child Block.

 Contributions

 St. Stephen's Hospital realized a growth from a maternity hospital comprising 140 beds to a general one comprising 450 beds, after the work done by Dr. Lucy.
 She also formed an institution called Patient's Welfare Society, which is a group that supports patients for free.
 She was also the personal physician for the Indian Prime Minister Indira Gandhi.

-Oommen never married.
-She died of old age Parkensis in March 2002.